CrowdStrike/glide-core/CONTRIBUTING.md

 It's a simple setup.
 But it means we can't have branch names that conflict and thus overwrite top-level directories that contain artifacts.

+### Why isn't test coverage accurate locally?

+Coverage is calculated based on what was included in a test run.
+So, if you're using Playwright's UI to run tests and only ran a single test, then the [coverage report](http://localhost:6008) will only include what was covered by that test.

+If you want to see total coverage, you'll need to run the entire "functionality" project.
+Or run `pnpm test:production:playwright`.

 ### How does ARIA snapshot testing fit into overall accessibility testing?

 We use Axe to test accessibility.